fullstackedorg/docs/docs/fullstacked-vs.md

 ## vs React-Native, Flutter

 The goal of those frameworks is to translate and compile web-like languages to OS-specific native features.
-FullStacked is more of an environment that provides a simple access to native features from your web-like code running in a WebView.
+FullStacked is more of an environment that provides a simple access to native features from your web code running in a WebView.
 In other words, your RN/Flutter projects needs to be built and compiled before running it vs FullStacked is prebuilt to provide an environment ready to run your projects.

 ## vs Electron, Tauri, Neutralinojs